project-leek/project-leek/docs/Build.md

 ## Setup the Leek-Box

-Our project is split into multiple docker containers.
-One Container to handle the events of your NFC-Reader and one container to host the backend.
-For seamless setup of both, please use our docker-compose file as follows:
+Our project is splited into multiple docker containers.
+For a seamless setup, please use our docker-compose file as follows:

 ```bash
 mkdir leek && cd $_ ```